-There is not a definite answer to how LDN works and the mechanism of how it acts in the body.
-There has been some research that shows that it changes receptors in the brain and blocks them which in turn can help with symptoms from fibromyalgia, fatigue, cancer, or other chronic pain related illnesses.
+There is no definite answer to how LDN works and the mechanism of how it acts in the body.
+There has been some research that shows that it changes opioid receptors in the brain and blocks them which in turn can help with symptoms from fibromyalgia, fatigue, cancer, or other chronic pain-related illnesses.

 Safety and Effectiveness

-You should not begin taking low dose Naltrexone if you are still taking opioids, have had a drink of alcohol, or have experienced withdrawal symptoms from your substance abuse.
+You should not begin taking low-dose Naltrexone if you are still suffering from opioid use disorder, have had a drink of alcohol, or have experienced withdrawal symptoms from your substance abuse.
 The effectiveness of the drug can be changed if it is not taken under the proper circumstances.

 If you or a loved one have experienced any of the listed health conditions or risk factors below, it’s important to contact your doctor before taking this drug.
 What are possible Naltrexone for Alcohol and Drug Addiction Side Effects: